Untitled-Chat-App/Old-Assessment-Backend/docs/docs.md

 }'
 ```

-If sucessfull you will get a user object response.
+If successful you will get a user object response.

-**Example successfull response:**
+**Example successful response:**

 ```json
 {